--c client Report whether or not the specified client workspace is locked for a read or write operation. -C Report all client workspaces that are locked for read/write operations. g-opts See the "Global Options" on page 491 section.
+-c client ent Report whether or not the specified client workspace is locked for a read or writ operation. -C Report all client workspaces that are locked for read/write operations. g-opts See "Global Options" on page 521 .

-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A super p4 logappend p4 [g-opts] logappend [-a args...]

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A super

-p4 logappend